KIBrown031/kibrown031.github.io/README.md

 <div align="center">&nbsp;</div><!-- spacer -->
 <br/>

-`kibrown031` is a command line and local web note‑taking, bookmarking, archiving, and knowledge base application
+`kibrown031` is a knowledge base application
 with: